ChristianGreen-OSU/soap_tub_simulation/README.md

 Whether you’re modeling CRUD, hydrogen pickup, or erosion in a reactor core, this project helps bridge physical intuition and computational modeling.
 And all with just a bar of soap.

----

-Here is the complete answer rewritten in clean, copy-pasteable **Markdown** format, with all first-person language corrected and formatting optimized for use in a `README.md` or similar document:

----
 .
 .
 .